Henry Frederick, Prince of Wales: Training and personality

-James greatly preferred the role of schoolmaster to that of father, and he wrote texts for the schooling of his children.
-He directed that Henry's household "should rather imitate a College than a Court", or, as Thomas Chaloner wrote in 1607, "His Highness's household [...] was intended by the King for a courtly college or a collegiate court" He passionately engaged in such physical pursuits as hawking, hunting, jousting and fencing, and from a young age studied naval and military affairs and national issues, about which he often disagreed with his father.
+King James greatly preferred the role of schoolmaster to that of father, and he wrote texts for the schooling of his children.
+He directed that Henry's household "should rather imitate a College than a Court".
+During a royal visit to Oxford in August 1605, Henry was ceremonially matriculated at Magdalen College, but it was never intended that he should study there.
+Thomas Chaloner wrote that the Prince's household was intended by the King for a courtly college or a collegiate court".

+Henry passionately engaged in such physical pursuits as hawking, hunting, jousting and fencing, and from a young age studied naval and military affairs and national issues, about which he often disagreed with his father.
 He also disapproved of the way his father conducted the royal court, disliked Robert Carr, Earl of Somerset, a favourite of his father, and esteemed Walter Raleigh, wishing him to be released from the Tower of London.

 The prince's popularity rose so high that it threatened his father.
 Relations between the two could be tense, and on occasion surfaced in public.
 At one point, they were hunting near Royston when James criticised his son for lacking enthusiasm for the chase, and initially moved to strike his son with his cane, but Henry rode off.
 Most of the hunting party then followed Henry.

 "Upright to the point of priggishness, he fined all who swore in his presence", according to Charles Carlton, a biographer of Charles I, who describes Henry as an "obdurate Protestant".
 In addition to the alms box to which Henry forced swearers to contribute, he made sure his household attended church services.
 His religious views were influenced by the clerics in his household, who came largely from a tradition of politicised Calvinism.
 Henry listened humbly, attentively, and regularly to the sermons preached to his household, and once told his chaplain, Richard Milbourne, that he esteemed most the preachers whose attitude suggested, "Sir, you must hear me diligently: you must have a care to observe what I say."

 Henry is said to have disliked his younger brother Charles and to have teased him, although this derives from only one anecdote: when Charles was nine years of age, Henry snatched the hat off a bishop and put it on his brother's head, then told his brother that when he became king he would make Charles Archbishop of Canterbury, and then Charles would have a long robe to hide his ugly rickety legs.
 Charles stamped on the cap and had to be dragged off in tears.